-There were no changes in the Company's accounting policies during the year ended October 31, 2015.
+There were no changes in the Company's accounting policies during the three months ended January 31, 2016.
 New and revised accounting standards and interpretations issued but not yet adopted are described in Note 2, "Basis of Presentation and Significant Accounting Policies", of the audited consolidated financial statements for the year ended October 31, 2015.